awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-sessiondocumentaccesscheck.md

 }
 ```

 With this condition element set to `true`, explicit access to a Session document must be granted in the IAM policy for the user to start a session\.
+To ensure the condition element is enforced, it must be included in all policy statements which allow the `ssm:StartSession` action\.
 The following is an example\.

 ```
 {